State of Wisconsin |

 Examples of applicant or member statements that may be considered questionable include:

-If questionable, workers must request verification, which may include date of service, billing date, amount owed, and date amount is due.
+If questionable, verification must be requested, which may include date of service, billing date, amount owed, and date amount is due.

 Medical expenses are budgeted prospectively, so do not require eligible EBD food unit members to verify recurring medical expenses monthly.
 Rely on estimates of recurring medical expenses during the certification period.
 Include changes that can be anticipated based on available information.
 Consider the food unit member's medical condition, public or private medical insurance coverage, and the current verified medical expenses incurred by the food unit member.